 The Contractor shall provide for the free and unobstructed movement of aircraft on areas of the airport not affected by the project.
-The Contractor shall at all times conduct his operations as to create no hindrance, hazard, or obstacle to aircraft using the airport and must, at all times, conduct the work in accordance with requirements of the Engineer and Airport Management.
+The Contractor shall always conduct his operations so as to create no hindrance, hazard, or obstacle to aircraft using the airport and must, at all times, conduct the work in accordance with requirements of the Engineer and Airport Management.
 Aircraft shall always be given the right-of-way.

-Failure to comply with any of the requirements for safety and traffic control of this contract shall result in suspension of work as provided in subarticle 108-7(B) of the Standard Specifications.
+Failure to comply with any of the requirements for safety and traffic control of this contract shall result in suspension of work as provided in sub article 108-7(B) of the Standard Specifications for Roads and Structures.